Three Days of Fire and Ice in Reykjavik

 Where to Stay Tonight

-Staying central is key.
-You can walk to almost all of today's activities.
-You can also easily find dinner options.
+You can walk to all of today's locations and easily find evening meals.

 See all Reykjavik accommodation options →